Skip to main content

 Books

 • The Barbara Johnson Collective.
 Eds.
-Devin M. Garofalo and Nathan K. Hensley (Northwestern UP, forthcoming in Fall 2026).
+Devin M. Garofalo and Nathan K. Hensley.
+Northwestern UP (forthcoming November 2026).

 Articles & Book Chapters